vinkla/laravel-hashids/README.md

 ```

 This will create a `config/hashids.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

+### Lumen

+Manually copy config file from `vendor/vinkla/hashids/config/hashids.php` to `config/hashids.php`.
+If `copy` directory is not exists, create it first.

 #### Default Connection Name